Reference

 Read before shipping

-This page exists because honest documentation builds trust.
+This page documents real platform constraints.
 Read it before building production features that depend on YouTube API behavior.

 YouTube Terms of Service